wsp-sag/network_wrangler/docs/index.md

     conda activate wrangler
     ```

-!!! tip "tricky dependencies"
+!!! warning "tricky dependencies"

     `rtree`, `geopandas` and `osmnx` can have some tricky co-dependencies.
-If don't already have an up-to-date installation of them, we've had the best success installing them using conda (as opposed to pip).
+If don't already have an up-to-date installation of them, we've had the best success installing them using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) (as opposed to pip).

     ```bash
     conda install rtree geopandas osmnx